-The Oregon Documentary Film Festival is a bi-annual live theatrical screening event on the Film Festival Circuit featuring international independent documentary films and series episodes that started in 2017.
+The Oregon Documentary Film Festival is a seasonal (Spring, Summer, Fall, Winter) live theatrical screening event on the Film Festival Circuit featuring international independent documentary films, documentary series episodes and experimental documentary films that started in 2017.
 Multiple short films with a maximum runtime of 30 minutes are screened in a "back to back" format for an enthusiastic documentary film audience.
 This event was founded by author and retired filmmaker Mikel Fair who worked on location in the Film and Television industry from 1999-2015.

 Are you inspired by interesting people, historical events, political awareness, behind-the-scenes insights and thought provoking events?
 Do you enjoy watching films that tell a story?
 Are you a documentary enthusiast, documentary series binge watcher or story teller?
-If so, you'll meet a great community of documentary film supporters at our next event in Portland.
+If so, you'll meet a great community of documentary film supporters at our next event in Oregon.

 Hear what filmmakers are saying about the Oregon Documentary Film Festival.